 During the sale, and in respect of each lot, the Drouot Online or MoniteurLive Platform manages all the simple and automatic bids in real time to determine the provisional purchaser and the highest amount which may be out-bid.

 The award of lots is declared on completion of the countdown in respect of each Lot record in an Online Sale.

 The countdown for each Lot expires thirty seconds after the countdown for the previous Lot in the Catalogue.

 Subject to the provisions of the relevant Sales Operator's General Terms and Conditions of Sale, the auction sale on the Drouot Online or MoniteurLive Platform is completed according to the so-called principle of “staggered automatic auction”:

-The Sales Operator may decide to set a Bid Limit on all lots of a specific sale.
-This amount applies to all lots for which the Bidder bids in Live or Online auctions excluding Absentee Bids placed.
+The Sales Operator may decide to set a Bid Limit on all lots in a given sale.
+This amount applies to all lots for which the Bidder submits Live or Online bids, including Automatic Bids but excluding Absentee Bids submitted.